1. WGO global perspective—resource-sensitive guidelines and “cascades"

 If both anti-HCV and HCV RNA are detectable from the start, differential diagnosis between acute and chronic HCV infection with a flare of ALT may be difficult.

-Screening is recommended for at-risk or specific age groups—risk factors vary from country to country, as does the HCV infection risk in various groups.
-If screening according to this list is not practicable (for example, are patients aware that they have been injected with used syringes?), patients should be screened on the basis of elevated aminotransferase levels at their initial presentation.
+Screening is recommended for at-risk groups and specific age groups—risk factors vary from country to country, as does the HCV infection risk in various groups.
+If screening according to the list in Table 6 is not practicable (for example, are patients aware that they have been injected with used syringes?), patients should be screened on the basis of elevated aminotransferase levels at their initial presentation.
 The Centers for Disease Control in the USA recommend testing all baby boomers; in Europe, this is not recommended.